incremental-design/app-stencils/CONTRIBUTE.md

 `lerna run serve` inspects every `package.json` file inside the `packages` folder.
 It checks to see if the [`scripts`](https://docs.npmjs.com/cli/v7/using-npm/scripts) section of the `package.json` contains a `serve` script.
 If it does, it installs all of the dependencies in the package, and then runs the script.

-[ ] add instructions for accessing served content. maybe a screen recording?

-[ ] how to handle multiple TTYs interleaving standard out?

 <!-- add instructions on how to use the vue devtools -->

 #### Test